website-templates/jekyll-inclusion/_build/_posts/2015-01-18-demo-post-images.md

 ---
 layout: post
 title: "Demo post &mdash; images"
-subtitle: "This is the second post with test and demo for images with code snipets and explanations"
+subtitle: "This is the second post with tests and demo for images with code snippets and explanations"
 date: 2015-01-18
 labels:
 - Lorem ipsum